awsdocs/aws-lambda-developer-guide/doc_source/with-s3-example-deployment-pkg.md

 + `aws-lambda-java-events`
 + `aws-java-sdk`

 Build the code with the Lambda library dependencies to create a deployment package\.
-For instructions, see [AWS Lambda deployment package in Java](java-package.md)\.
+For instructions, see [Deploy Java Lambda functions with \.zip file archives](java-package.md)\.

 ## Python 3<a name="with-s3-example-deployment-pkg-python"></a>